theKinsley/theKinsley.github.io/content/_index.md

 ### About Me | Hsiao-Yuan, Kinsley, Hsu

 Currently, I am studying for my master\'s degree at **Wangxuan Institute of Computer Technology** (School of Intelligence and Science Technology, SIST), **Peking University**.
 Previously, I received my bachelor\'s degree at Department of Computer Science and Engineering, National Sun Yat-Sen University.
 My research interests include creativity understanding and generation of visual-textual presentation, mainly focusing on **AI-empowered poster design**.
 In addition to computer science and technology, I also have a passion for graphic design.
-In 2023-2025, I am responsible for the artistic promotion work in SIST and have a simple [portfolio](hsiaoyuanhsu_portfolio_24.pdf) of my design works.
+This led me to be responsible for the artistic promotion work of SIST in 2023-2025.
+Feel free to check out a simple [portfolio](hsiaoyuanhsu_portfolio_24.pdf) of my design works if interested.

 ### Publications & Competitions